dougburos/inspecworkshop2019/README.md

 May 20 2019 - this repo is a live history of changes made by me during the Workshop, then synced over to the sample AWS machine

+The files in the root were from the AWS machine, I thought they were interesting

 WORKSHOP - BEGINNER
 INSPEC JUMPSTART
 Larry Eichenbaum, Chef